awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

         If you didn't specify an AMI ID in your launch template, managed node groups calculates and applies a single value for the maximum number of pods that can run on each node of your node group, based on instance type\.
 If you create a node group with different instance types, the smallest value calculated across all of the instance types is applied as the maximum number of pods that can run on every instance type in the node group\.
 Managed node groups calculates the value using the script referenced in [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

-        If you specified an AMI ID in your launch template, then you need to specify the maximum number of pods that can run on each node of your node group if you're using [custom networking](cni-custom-network.md) or want to [increase the number of IP addresses assigned to your instance](cni-increase-ip-addresses.md)\.
+        If you specified an AMI ID in your launch template, specify the maximum number of pods that can run on each node of your node group if you're using [custom networking](cni-custom-network.md) or want to [increase the number of IP addresses assigned to your instance](cni-increase-ip-addresses.md)\.
 For more information, see [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

      1. Deploy the nodegroup with the following command\.